-- I am in Brooklyn
+I am in Brooklyn

-- It is raining
+It is raining

-- It is Thursday the 12th of April.
+It is Friday 11th November 2005.

 These are primitive in the sense that they are indivisible; we cannot break them into smaller propositions.

 • The remaining logical connectives $(\land, \Rightarrow, \Leftrightarrow)$ will be introduced as abbreviations.